This blog is a collection of poetry, musings, and wounds that reopen at 3 a.m. and 3 p.m., sometimes with no discernible forewarning.

 saints love sinners into lovers

-though unhealed still—I was never one for faith—
+(I was never one for leaps of faith)

 as their paper skin